top of page

 Courses

-Step into a learning experience built around four foundational self-paced courses: Respiration, Phonation, Resonance, and Diction.
-Created through a trauma-informed, neurodiversity-affirming lens, these courses provide structured, in-depth instruction in how sound is supported, created, shaped, and communicated.
-Rather than separating skills into isolated subjects, each course applies its focus across singing, songwriting, piano, and music production, showing students how these disciplines work together as one integrated musical practice.
-The four courses function as a complete framework.
-Respiration explores how breath supports phrasing, stamina, and expressive choice in singing, songwriting flow, keyboard playing, and recording.
-Phonation examines how sound is generated and coordinated, supporting healthy vocal use, melodic writing, tone production, and recorded performance.
-Resonance focuses on how sound is shaped and amplified—through the body, instruments, and production tools—to support clarity, tone, and emotional impact.
-Diction addresses articulation, text clarity, rhythm, and intelligibility, guiding how words and musical ideas are communicated in sung performance, lyric writing, accompaniment, and recorded work.
-Together, these four courses thoroughly cover what students learn to do as singers and songwriters who play piano and produce music.
+Step into a learning experience built around a growing library of self-paced courses designed to support integrated musical practice over time.
+Created through a trauma-informed, neurodiversity-affirming lens, these courses provide structured, in-depth instruction in how sound is supported, created, shaped, and communicated across singing, songwriting, piano, and music production.
+The course library begins with a set of foundational courses, which establish the core skills students use across all musical work.
+At this time, Respiration is the first foundational course available.
+Respiration is intentionally designed as four parallel courses in one, with dedicated sections for Voice, Songwriting, Piano, and Producing.
+Rather than treating breath as a singing-only concept, the course explores how breath supports phrasing, stamina, timing, and expressive choice across multiple musical roles—how a singer shapes a line, how a songwriter builds flow, how a pianist manages physical coordination, and how a producer designs space and energy in recorded sound.
+Additional foundational courses—Phonation, Resonance, and Diction—will be released individually as the course library grows.
+Each foundational course follows the same four-focus structure, allowing students to see how shared principles apply across voice, writing, instruments, and production.
+Together, these courses form a base of knowledge that supports sustainable technique, creative clarity, and expressive control.
+Once the foundational sequence is complete, the course library will continue to expand with additional courses that build on this foundation.
+These may include deeper exploration of specific skills, creative applications, stylistic studies, or project-based learning, allowing students to continue developing beyond the fundamentals at their own pace.
 Course access is included for all paying students and scholarship recipients at Once Upon a Voice, regardless of age or service type.
 Adults receive course access through any Masterclass pathway.
 Children and teens ages 6–18 receive course access through weekly workshop or private lesson enrollment, whether tuition is paid or covered by scholarship.
-Parents and legal guardians of children ages 0–6 receive full access to the course library through their child’s small-group enrollment.
-The course library is protected by a digital key shared once registration or scholarship placement is complete.
+Parents and legal guardians of children ages 0–5 receive full access to the course library through their child’s small-group enrollment.
+The course library is protected by a digital key shared once registration is complete.
 Each course is organized into clear sections and smaller subsections to reduce overwhelm and support self-paced learning.
-Concepts are introduced gradually and revisited across musical contexts so students can see how the same principles apply in different creative situations.
+Concepts are introduced gradually and revisited across musical contexts so students can see how the same ideas function in different creative situations.
 Exercises are woven throughout the material rather than grouped into a single block, allowing learning to unfold in manageable, meaningful steps.
 Exercises are offered in multiple formats to support diverse learning needs.
 Visual learners engage with imagery and spatial cues; auditory learners explore sound, tone, and rhythm; kinesthetic learners work through movement, touch, or physical awareness; and reading- and writing-oriented learners respond through structured prompts and reflection.
-Adaptations support learners who use augmentative and alternative communication (AAC), including sign language, gesture-based systems, or speech-generating devices.
+Adaptations support learners who use augmentative and alternative communication, including sign language, gesture-based systems, or speech-generating devices.
 Deaf and hard-of-hearing learners are supported through clear written design, visual pacing cues, and tactile strategies, while sensory seekers and sensory-avoidant learners are offered options that help practice feel grounding, regulating, or energizing.
 Optional images, audio examples, or short video demonstrations are included when they meaningfully enhance clarity or accessibility.
-These courses are educational in nature and do not replace clinical services such as music therapy, applied behavior analysis (ABA), or speech-language pathology.
+These courses are educational in nature and do not replace clinical services such as music therapy, applied behavior analysis, or speech-language pathology.
 When therapeutic support may be more appropriate, alternative resources can be recommended.
-Through Respiration, Phonation, Resonance, and Diction, students gain a cohesive, practical understanding of how their voices, songs, keyboards, and productions function together.
-Each course builds awareness, each section strengthens coordination, and each creative choice becomes more intentional, sustainable, and expressive.
+Beginning with Respiration, students build a cohesive understanding of how their voices, songs, keyboards, and productions function together.
+As the foundational courses are completed and new courses are added, students continue developing deeper coordination, creative confidence, and expressive choice—layer by layer, over time.

 Audio Equipment Rack